endiaoekoe/trident-java-docs/versioned_docs/version-0.4.0/tutorial-extras/resources.md

 ##   getDelegatedResource

-Returns all resources delegations from an account to another account.
+Returns all resources delegations from one account to another account.
 The fromAddress can be retrieved from the GetDelegatedResourceAccountIndex API.

 ####  Usage